Sejal0987/viRoom/README.md

 ViRoom is an application which creates a platform, that help students & faculties to connect in this pandemic.

-It is a tool that let faculties to schedule a class online that will be taken offline or remotely at particular date & time.
-The tool helps faculty to set the maximum requirement of the students for an offline class, and students on other side can request to join the class in-person or remotely,showing a list of all requested students to the faculty, how can either allow or reject that particular student.
+It is a tool that let faculties schedule a class online, that will be taken offline or remotely at particular date & time.
+The tool helps faculty to set the maximum requirement of the students for an offline class, and students on other side can request to join the class in-person or remotely.
+Showing a list of all the requested students to the faculty, who can either allow or reject that particular student.

-Faculty when created the class will also add an event to his calendar on that date & time, and will generate a google meet link so that the students who are rejected or were not able to request before the class got filled, can join the class online, through the invitation mail send to their registered email.
+Faculty when created the class, will also add an event to his calendar on that date & time, and will generate a google meet link so that the students who are rejected or were not able to request before the class got filled, can join the class online, through the invitation mail send to their registered email.